yojoots/libbitcoin-system-wiki/Pure-Bank.md

 return-rate = (borrowed - loaned) / borrowed
 return-rate = reserve / borrowed
 ```
+The bank's capital ratio does not *cause* its nominal interest rate, as that is determined on the market.
+But it is the expression of the individual bank's time preference.
+There is no distinction between the choice to accept *the market rate* that satisfies time preference (the traditional explanation) or to accept *any market rate* for the fraction of money not preferred for liquidity.
+Both are a preference for the same thing, and the reason for the preference is entirely subjective.

 **Not only is the capital ratio the nominal interest rate, but the reserve ratio is the rate of return.** Both ratios are established by time preference alone and expressed as the fraction of reserve.